Sexual harassment is a continuing concern among faculty, staff, and students across the CSU.

 Unlike other CSU employees, employees represented by the CFA/CSU Collective Bargaining Agreement do not use the complaint process set out in Executive Order 1096 when they wish to make complaints.
 Instead, faculty may file grievances and/or complain to California’s Department of Fair Housing and Discrimination (DFEH) and/or the Equal Employment Opportunity Commission (EEOC).

 If you or someone you know wishes to file a grievance about discrimination and related violations of the Collective Bargaining Agreement, policies, and laws, contact CFA for advice and assistance.

 Click here to find faculty rights advocates on your campus.

 We always recommend that faculty file complaints with DFEH if they are facing discrimination, harassment, and/or retaliation.
 DFEH is uniquely equipped to investigate and advocate for California workers, has a broader field of protection than the federal agency, and will cross-file with the EEOC when appropriate.
-Please note that DFEH has a more generous 3 year statute of limitations and the EEOC has a 180 day limit.
+Please note that DFEH has a more generous three-year statute of limitations and the EEOC has a 180-day limit.

-Want to find out if your CFA chapter has an active Women’s Caucus (called “Women and Gender Nonconforming Caucus” on some campuses)?
+Want to find out if your CFA chapter has an active Womxn’s Caucus?
 Become active with your local CFA chapter and find out!
 Contact your CFA chapter leaders to learn more about discussions that are happening within your campus chapter about challenging sexual harassment, gender-based abuse, and bullying where you work.